DevHackz/Hacker-USB/README.md

 # Hacker-USB
 ## USB pen drive as like : USB Rubber Ducky

-Here’s a draft for your GitHub `README.md` page tailored for a USB pen drive autorun script intended for penetration testing and ethical hacking:

 ---

 # USB Pen Drive AutoRun Script for Penetration Testing and Ethical Hacking